ebi-ait/morphic-util/README.md

 and `ARG2` - see positional args for each command), and any optional arguments (e.g. `-o1` and `o2` - see options for each command).

+### What’s new

+**Automatic clonal-cell-line reuse** – if a clonal cell-line label in your spreadsheet already exists in the ingest database, `morphic-util` will detect it and link to the existing record instead of creating a duplicate.

+**Configurable ingest endpoint** – set the environment variable `INGEST_API_BASE` in `spreadsheet_util.py:parse_cell_lines` (defaults to `https://api.ingest.archive.morphic.bio`) to target a different ingest deployment without editing code.

 ## Commands

 Help with specific command: